INSIGHT Health Staff

 Essential Health Staff Problem Solving Skills

-- OVERALL Workplace Problem-Solving Skills: The OVERALL Workplace Problem Solving Skills metric on INSIGHT Staff represents the integration of thinking and reasoning skills needed to address workplace situations requiring practical problem solving at the organization’s staff levels.
+- OVERALL: The OVERALL Workplace Problem Solving Skills metric on INSIGHT Staff represents the integration of thinking and reasoning skills needed to address workplace situations requiring practical problem solving at the organization’s staff levels.
 (This is a holistic score which represents the result of the test-taker’s sustained effort at coming to reasoned judgments using the full set of more specific reasoning skills described in the other four metrics.)

 - Anticipating Outcomes: The ability to anticipate consequences and outcomes is essential for personnel who have staff level responsibilities.
 A strong score on this scale indicates excellent skills in drawing logical and well justified inferences in a wide variety of work-related contexts including those requiring logical precision and those requiring probabilistic considerations.
 Strength in this skill domain enables staff to contribute to team problem solving, to anticipate the needs of clients and customers, and to offer suggestions which can help an organization deliver its products and services more effectively and efficiently.